FOR-sight-ai/munchFORsen/README.md

 - Request replay from logs
 - Support for header and target URL modification
 - Header merging from JSON files (for API keys and authentication)
+- Automatic token request for OAuth2 and similar authentication flows
 - Content flattening for single-text message arrays
 - Tool role replacement for compatibility with different LLM providers